-Is your child refusing to eat certain foods?
-You'll want to adopt these tools to help you combat fussy eating.
+Is your child a fussy eater and refusing to eat certain foods?
+You’ll want to adopt these tools to help you combat fussy eating.

 We all want our kids to pick up healthy eating habits.
 Unfortunately, it can often be a challenge to convince them to eat their fruits and vegetables.